b7leung/b7leung.github.io/_projects/4_nlp-chat-message-logs.md

   <figcaption>More examples of generative modeling from the stylized chatbot, trained on several users' chat logs.</figcaption>
 </figure>

-_Collaborators on this project: Shivad Bhavsar, Rex Chen, Jiayi Luo, Rongxiang Zhang, Kevin Youssef._
+_Other collaborators on this project: Shivad Bhavsar, Rex Chen, Jiayi Luo, Rongxiang Zhang, Kevin Youssef._